nnUyi/DerainZoo/README.md

 # DerainSOTA
-A repo for collecting deraining methods
+   * A repo for collecting deraining methods.
+Papers and codes are attached.

 state-of-the-art derain methods (video & single image) ==